 Ubuntu 18.04 is the latest Ubuntu LTS release and comes equipped with GNOME desktop.
-So is Fedora 28 that also features GNOME desktop, but both of them provides a unique desktop experience when it comes down to their software management and of course their User Interfaces too.
+So is Fedora 28 that also features GNOME desktop, but both of them provide a unique desktop experience when it comes down to their software management and of course their User Interfaces too.

 Did you know that Ubuntu which is based on Debian, provides the latest software earlier than the latter one?
 An example is the popular web browser Firefox Quantum found on Ubuntu while Debian follows behind on the ESR (Extended Support Release) version of the same web browser.

-The same applies to Fedora which provides cutting-edge software to the end users and also acts as the testing platform for the next stable RHEL (Red Hat Enterprise Linux) release.
+The same applies to Fedora which provides cutting-edge software to the end-users and also acts as the testing platform for the next stable RHEL (Red Hat Enterprise Linux) release.